 1. For more information, see the GCW Implementation Plan available at: http://globalcryospherewatch.org/reference/documents/.

-2. Existing cryosphere observing programmes include cryospheric observational programmes carried out within WMO such as those of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology, the co-sponsored Programmes (GCOS, GTOS, GOOS), and observational programmes of the International Permafrost Association (IPA), the World Glacier Monitoring Service – a service of the International Association of Cryospheric Sciences, the Scientific Committee for Antarctic Research, the Global Precipitation Climatology Centre and the US National Snow and Ice Data Center.
+2. Existing cryosphere observing programmes include cryospheric observing programmes carried out within WMO such as those of the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology, the co-sponsored Programmes (GCOS, GTOS, GOOS), and observing programmes of the International Permafrost Association (IPA), the World Glacier Monitoring Service – a service of the International Association of Cryospheric Sciences, the Scientific Committee for Antarctic Research, the Global Precipitation Climatology Centre and the US National Snow and Ice Data Center.

 1.3 Collaboration with partners responsible for co-sponsored and non-WMO observing systems